wp-plugins/wpstorecart/readme.txt

 == Changelog ==

+= 3.9.0 =
+* Updated: jQuery UI theme updated for jQuery UI 1.10.x in Wordpress 3.6 alpha and above
+* Added: Created the new wpscProductGetNameById($id) function to quickly grab a product's name from it's ID
+* Updated: Adjusted the coupon page in advance of Wordpress' upcoming admin redesign (MP6)
+* Updated: Minor admin UI updates

 = 3.8.1 =
 * Fixed: Patched an issue with shipping tab still bleeding information into edit products screen when store set to Digital Products Only
-* Updated: Updated prices inside the addon wheel.
+* Updated: Updated prices inside the addon wheel

 = 3.8.0 =
 * Fixed: fixed an issue with affiliates